Antonedw/teamA2_cheme485_final_project/README.md

 The spreadsheet with detailed calculations for the order of magnitude cost estimation is provided [here](https://github.com/Antonedw/teamA2_cheme485_final_project/blob/master/project_costing.xlsx) <br>

 **Equipment Summary** <br>
-P-803: The pump is a 75% efficient centrifugal pump with a driver rated at 2.4 kW.
-P-804: The pump is a 75% efficient centrifugal pump with a driver rated at 1.0 kW.
-P-805: The pump is a 75% efficient centrifugal pump with a driver rated at 3.3 kW.

-E-803: total condensor for a T-801, with the condensing fluid in the shell.
- A=151m^2, U = 450 W/m^2C and all resistance on the water side.
-E-804: reboiler T-801.
- A=405m^2, U = 750 W/m^2C approx equal resistances.
-E-805: total condensor for T-802, with the condensing fluid in the shell.
- A=24m^2, U = 750 W/m^2C anpprox equal resistances.
-E-806: reboiler T-802.
- A=64m^2, U = 750 W/m^2C approx equal resistancese.

-Distillation column T-801 removes the benzene impurity overhead for recycle.
-It uses medium pressure steam (MPS) in the reboiler and cooling water in the condensor, which is returned at the max allowable teperature.
-The reflux ratio at the plant's current situation is .44, there are 27 trays which are 50% efficient, space 24 in apart with 3 in weirs.
-The tower diameter is 1.13M, and 75% of the total area is active.
-Qc is -5390MJ/hr, Qr is 7100 MJ/hr.

-Distillation column T-801 removes thecumene product overhead.
-It usesHPS in the reboiler and cooling water in the condensor, which is returned at the max allowable teperature.
-The reflux ratio at the plant's current situation is .63, there are 37 trays which are 50% efficient, spaced 24 in apart with 3 in weirs.
-The tower diameter is 1.26M, and 75% of the total area is active.
-Qc is -5490MJ/hr, Qr is 5530 MJ/hr.

-V-802 is a flash drum.
-5.2m tall, 1 m in diameter for total volume V = 4.08 m^3 (assuming cylindrical) V-803 is T-801's rflux drum 4 m long, 1.6 m in diameter, volume = 8.04 m^3 (assuming cylindrical)
-V-804 is T-802's reflux drum 6.5 m long, 1.6m diameter, V= 13.07

 V-801: This is the benzene feed drum: in this vessel, the Benzene feed and recycle stream are combined.
 It is horizontally
        placed, 4.2m long and 1.4m in diameter, for a total volume of 6.47 m^3 assuming cylindrical.